-- Physical security analysis - Review of SSAA with an update to the SSAA as needed
+- Physical security analysis

+- Review of SSAA with an update to the SSAA as needed

 - Risk-based management review

 - Procedural analysis

-- Compliance re-verification
+Compliance re-verification

-Maintenance of the SSAA
+2.3 Maintenance of the SSAA

-While the SSAA is subjected to continuous review and update during system development, the maintenance step outlined here occurs post-accreditation to ensure that the SSAA continually reflects the operational system.
+While the SSAA is subjected to continuous review and update during system development, the maintenance step outlined here occurs post-accreditation to ensure that the SSAA is not allowed to become stale with respect to the operational system.
 The principal players are the same as they have been throughout the process.
 As the operational system undergoes incremental change, the certifier evaluates the impact of these changes on system security features, updating the SSAA, if necessary.
-Updates must be evaluated in order to determine whether the Certification process must be repeated.
+Similarly, updates to the SSAA must themselves be evaluated in order to determine whether the Certification process must be repeated.
 If so, the process reverts to the appropriate DITSCAP phase.
 The certifier ensures that the DAA has up to date information, and the DAA will determine whether continued operation of the system is approved.
 Key components in this step are:

 - Control of Configuration Changes

 - Maintenance of Configuration Documents

 - Periodic Review of System Life-Cycle

 - Contingency Planning

 - Compliance Validation

 - Physical Security

 - SSAA Review

 - Risk-based Management Review

-- Compliance Re-verification
+Compliance Re-verification

-CERTIFIER EDUCATION
+3. CERTIFIER EDUCATION

 A considerable amount of technical and non-technical analysis is required to support an accreditation.
-This process of system certification provides a way by which the technical and non-technical aspects of a system's security can be assessed from its inception through retirement.
-The factors that must be addressed include the sensitivity and criticality of data to be processed, the system's environment, its users, its location, its applications, interconnections, configuration, etc. To achieve these objectives, such activities as security test and evaluation, risk analysis, and a variety of other analyses and evaluations are conducted.
+This process of system certification provides a way by which the technical and non-technical aspects of a system's security can be assessed from inception through retirement.
+The factors that must be addressed include the sensitivity and criticality of data to be processes, the system's environment, its users, its location, its applications, interconnections, configuration, etc. To achieve these objectives, such activities as security test and evaluation, risk analysis, and a variety of other analyses and evaluations are conducted.
 The level of technical expertise required for individuals involved in certification is high.
 Even while focussing on a single security component of the system, the certifier must keep the larger system context in mind and be able to understand the impact and side effects of that component on overall system security.
-Thus the certifier cannot address his or her task simply by using a checklist at the end of the process, or by focusing on individual pieces, while neglecting the whole.
+Thus the certifier cannot address his or her task using a check list, and focus on individual pieces, while neglecting the whole.